 - ½ cup sugar

-- To the same pot, add pineapple and saute for 2 to 3 minutes.
+- To the same pot, add 2 tbsps ghee and pineapple.
+Saute for 2 to 3 minutes.

-- Add sugar, water and bring it to a boil along with saffron.
+- Add sugar, water and bring it to a rolling boil along with saffron.

 - Switch off the fire and keep covered for 2 to 3 minutes.